devrimfidan/PostgreSQL-for-Everybody-Specialization/README.md

 ## Learning Objectives

-Upon completion of this specialization, learners will be able to:
+By the time I complete this specialization, hopefully I will be able to:

 - Write basic SQL queries to retrieve and manipulate data.
 - Design and create database tables.